COVID-19 - information and guidance for social, community, and residential care settings

 Find out more in the advice for contacts section.

-Service users that have been in contact with a COVID-19 case who are asymptomatic do not need to self-isolate or test – exceptionally they may be advised otherwise by the HPT/IMT.
+Service users who have been in contact with a COVID-19 case and who are asymptomatic do not need to self-isolate or test – exceptionally they may be advised otherwise by the HPT/IMT.

 Notify staff if symptoms develop.

-Service managers should check there is no one else with symptoms and that all NIPCM community IPC COVID-19 measures are in place.
+Service managers should check there is no one else with symptoms and that all NIPCM Appendix 21: COVID-19 Pandemic IPC Controls for Health and Social Care Settings are in place.

 Service users who are symptomatic or have a positive COVID-19 test